Offshore Bank Accounts

 Assets in an offshore bank account owned by a foreign LLC or trust are more protected than if the account were instead owned by the individual directly.

 However, to obtain that added protection, the individual open must give up the direct control over the funds they would enjoy through direct ownership.
-Plus, an offshore trust is more expensive to set up and maintain.
+Plus, an offshore LLC or trust is more expensive to set up and maintain.

 Important: An offshore bank account should not be used for tax evasion and is ineffective in bankruptcy proceedings.